 No public reporting on AI risks, incidents, or governance outcomes.

-Some public reporting exists (e.g., a transparency report) but does not specifically cover AI risks or incidents, or covers them in minimal detail.
+Some public reporting exists but does not specifically cover AI risks/incidents, or covers them minimally.

-The company publishes reporting specifically addressing AI governance outcomes, incident summaries, risk trends, or impact assessments.
-Reporting is periodic (annual or biannual) or event-driven with a defined publication practice.
+Reporting specifically addressing AI governance outcomes, incident summaries, risk trends, or impact assessments, on a defined periodic or event-driven basis.

 How transparent and contestable are the AI-driven decisions the company makes about individuals — pre-decision notice, post-adverse outcome disclosure, explanations, appeals, opt-outs, and accessibility for everyone affected?